Engee documentation

 engee.save(m,"/user/start/examples/base_simulation/command_control/model.engee"; force=true)

-More possibilities for working with variables in the modelling environment are presented in the article Software control of modelling.
+Even more possibilities for working with variables in the modeling environment are presented in the article.
+Software control of modelling.

-You can control block parameters without programmatic methods by simply setting individual parameter values as variables.
-Let’s consider an example with the model presented in the article Software processing of simulation results in Engee.
-The model consists of the blocks Sine Wave and Terminator, with writing enabled for signalling between them:
+You can control block parameters without programmatic methods, simply by setting individual parameter values as variables.
+Let’s look at an example with the model presented in the article.
+Software processing of simulation results in Engee.
+The model consists of blocks Sine Wave and Terminator, recording is enabled for the signal between them:

-Block Sine Wave is the only block in the model whose parameters can be configured.
-Left-click on the block and set variables for each parameters according to the figure:
+Block Sine Wave – the only block in the model whose parameters can be adjusted.
+Left-click on the block and set the variables for each parameter according to the drawing.:

-After setting the variable names for the block values, assign values for each of these variables:
+After setting the variable names for the block values, we will assign values to each of these variables.:

 a_var = 1 # The Amplitude becomes equal to 1